adsci/speedEST/src/text/multilayerPerceptron.md

 The neurons in the hidden layers are fully-connected, which results in 50 $\times$ 30 weights (and 30 biases) needed for computing the outputs of the second hidden layer (in which the same activation function is used).
 In the end, 30 weights (and 1 bias) are needed to compute the final output, which is the impact speed.

-Network architecture is schamitically depicted below, using the Netron tool [1].
+Network architecture is schematically depicted below, using the Netron tool [1].

 ![Split](../img/mlpModel_netron.png)